Zhengzhou East railway station: History

 The station began construction on 29 June 2009 and was opened on 28 September 2012, together with the opening of the Beijing–Guangzhou HSR (Shijiazhuang–Wuhan section).

-On 26 December 2012, the high-speed train services to Beijing was started with the completion of the Shijiazhuang–Wuhan section of the Beijing–Guangzhou HSR.
+On 26 December 2012, high-speed train services to Beijing began after the completion of the Shijiazhuang–Wuhan section of the Beijing–Guangzhou HSR.
 It takes about only 2.5 hours from the station to Beijing West by high-speed trains.

 On 28 December 2013, Zhengzhou Metro Line 1 commenced operation and started to serve the station.

 The intercity train services in Zhengzhou East started on 28 December 2014, with the opening of the Zhengzhou-Kaifeng Intercity Railway.
-Currently, the intercity trains from the station to Songchenglu (Kaifeng), Jiaozuo and Xinzheng Airport are in operation.
+Currently, intercity trains from the station to Songchenglu (Kaifeng), Jiaozuo and Xinzheng Airport are in operation.